Friday

 January 1965 – H. Warren Craddock’s Alien Activities Commission formed the basis of the epic “Kree-Skrull War” storyline in Avengers #92–97.

 February 1965 – Tony Stark mentions having given his speech to the U.N. in Iron Man #41.
 Richardson makes his first actual appearance in Captain America #144, although, as in most of his subsequent appearances, he is drawn to look like Richard M. Nixon, a “topical reference.”
 Project Safeguard is described in Rom, Spaceknight #11 as having been created some four years earlier.
 Ironically, within a year the Project will be completely taken over by Dire Wraiths in order to prevent the detection of their own presence on Earth.
 The President’s order to apprehend Prince Namor is announced in Sub-Mariner #44.
-Senator Winters makes an appearance three issues later.
+Senator Winters meets with the President three issues later.

 March 1965 – The President and Vice-President appear in Hulk #147, although in the previous issue we see android duplicates of them that the Leader was hoping to substitute for the real ones in order to take over the country.
 This is a prime example of super-villains working at cross-purposes with each other.
 Then, the President is behind the scenes as Thor and the Silver Surfer tag-team Durok the Demolisher in Thor #193.
 Earlier, President Richardson had found himself dealing with the end of the world—along with everyone else on the disintegrating planet—during Thor #185–188, but luckily Odin erased those events from the time stream, so they never happened.
 How the various other denizens of Marvel Earth dealt with that crisis might make a worthy What If...? story.